The Only Two Steps You Need for Financial Success

 - Can’t Invest Wisely: This is the only part of the equation that requires financial skill.
-It is not complex.
+It’s not complex.
 There are simple solutions that work.
 However, this is the one excuse that legitimately takes fortunes down when everything else is done correctly.

 There are two things you should notice from the above list.

 - All the obstacles except for the the last item on the list (investment skill) are caused by your own mental blocks.
-More importantly, you have the power to overcome these obstacles since they are inside you.
-In other words, anyone can build wealth if you just develop the essential personal skills.
-It is not rocket science.
+More importantly, you have the power to overcome these obstacles since they’re inside you.
+In other words, anyone can build wealth if they just develop the essential personal skills.
+It’s not rocket science.

-- Even though building wealth is a financial goal notice how only one of the 6 causes listed above is financially related!
+- Even though building wealth is a financial goal, notice how only 1 of the 6 causes listed above is financially related!
 I’m always amazed how achieving financial goals has very little to do with finance and everything to do with you.

 As Steven Pressfield wisely wrote, “It may be that the human race is not ready for freedom.
 The air of liberty may be too rarified for us to breathe… The paradox seems to be, as Socrates demonstrated long ago, that the truly free individual is free only to the extent of his own self-mastery.
 While those who will not govern themselves are condemned to find masters to govern over them.”